 Old Loughtonians Hockey Club Limited (the "Club")

-This note reflects some of the core values we espouse and sets out the key expectations the Club has of its members and those expectations that members should have of the Club.
+This note reflects some of the core values we espouse and sets out the key expectations the members of the Club have of each other.

 Club Expectations for Members: